 Catanduanes Tourist Spots/ Binurong Point ASEBASTIAN1218

-Looking for a one of a kind adventure with your Barkadas?
+Are you looking for a one of a kind adventure with your Barkadas?
 Then the province of Catanduanes is the perfect place for you!
-Located in the “Bicolandia” region of Luzon, the place is well known for its pristine beaches and one of a kind waterfalls.
+Located in the “Bicolandia” region of Luzon, the area is well known for its pristine beaches and one of a kind waterfalls.

-Filipinos are known to be one of the happiest people in the world and it is very exciting to know that somewhere in Bicol region is a province known to many as the “Happy Island”.
+Filipinos are known to be one of the happiest people in the world, and it is fascinating to know that somewhere in the Bicol region is a province known to many as the “Happy Island.”
 By just hearing this nickname, who wouldn’t want to visit this place that can offer such a positive vibe?
 This province is the Catanduanes.

-This 12th largest island in the country is a landmass that is closest to the Pacific Ocean, therefore gaining its other nickname, “The Land of the Howling Winds.”
+This 12th most significant island in the country is a landmass that is closest to the Pacific Ocean, therefore gaining its other nickname, “The Land of the Howling Winds.”
 This province consists of islands and islets such as Catanduanes / Virac Island, Lete Island, Panay Island, and the Palumbanes group of islands (Tignob, Porongpong, and Calabagio).
-The name Catanduanes is a Spanish term derived from the word “tandu” which means native beetle and samdong tree; both are abundant in the whole island.
-However, it is said that the island’s first names were actually “Isla de Cobos”.
+The name Catanduanes is a Spanish term derived from the word “tandu,” which means native beetle and samdong tree; both are abundant in the whole island.
+However, it is said that the island’s first names were actually “Isla de Cobos.”

 Catanduanes Tourist Spots/ Binurong Point by Maffeth.opiana